 Matzo, though made from wheat, is unleavened and closely supervised to ensure it is baked no longer than 18 minutes.
 The Three Matzo are served on a separate plate to represent Kohen, Levi, and Yisrael.

-Though most liquor is not KFP (Kosher for Passover), primarily because of the use of grains in the distillation or fermentation process, there are some which are permitted if the Kosher requirements are met.
+Though most liquor is not KFP (Kosher for Passover), primarily because of the use of grains in the distillation, aging or fermentation process, there are some which are permitted if the Kosher requirements are met.
 Kosher wines and Kosher potato vodkas are acceptable, though many Passover observers only drink KFP wine.
+For more thorough information there is an excellent article on Kosher spirits over at The Alcohol Professor.

 As with the Passover meal, if you are serving these cocktails to someone who keeps kosher you must make sure you use ingredients that have the KFP certification.